meglwhy/tp/docs/DeveloperGuide.md

 ### Use Case: U7.
 Delete Household

 **Main Success Scenario:**
-1. User enters `delete-household id/HOUSEHOLD_ID`.
+1. User specifies a household to delete.
-2. System checks if the provided household ID exists.
+2. System checks if the household exists.
 3. System prompts the user for confirmation.
 4. User confirms the deletion.
 5. System removes the household record and its sessions from the list.
-6. System displays a confirmation message:
+6. System displays a confirmation message.
-    - "Household [ID] deleted successfully."

     Use case ends.

 **Extensions:**
 2a.
 Household ID does not exist.
 * 2a1.
-System displays error message: `"Error: Household ID not found."` Use case ends.
+System displays an error message.
+Use case ends.

 3a.
 User cancels deletion.